Classroom Visuals

 Collaborating with families and considering the local community is a way to ensure these literacy materials reflect social and cultural themes relating to the student’s home.

-Collaborating with others on the student’s team can make sure that literacy materials include issues of disability and diversity.
-For example, the ELL teacher might suggest adding literacy materials available in Arabic or Mandarin and the speech and language pathologist might suggest a book about children who use AAC.
+CCollaborating with others on the student’s team can ensure that literacy materials include issues of disability and diversity.
+For example, the ELL teacher might suggest adding literacy materials available in Arabic or Mandarin.
+The speech and language pathologist might suggest a book about children who use AAC.